mzazon/awesome-cloud-projects/azure/multi-tenant-saas-isolation-governance/multi-tenant-saas-isolation-governance.md

    echo "✅ Tenant lifecycle management functions created and tested"
    ```

-   The lifecycle management system provides automated functions for tenant onboarding, updates, and offboarding.
-This automation ensures consistent processes while maintaining security and compliance standards across all tenant operations.
+   The lifecycle management system provides automated functions for tenant onboarding, updates, and offboarding using Azure Deployment Stacks.
+This automation ensures consistent processes while maintaining security and compliance standards across all tenant operations, with proper cleanup handled by the deployment stack framework.

 7. **Configure Monitoring and Governance Reporting**: